 The first day of your period is the beginning of the follicular stage.
 During this period, the pituitary gland release many follicle-stimulating hormones which cause follicles with eggs to grow.
 One follicle will become the leading follicle.
 When the leading follicle is mature and ready to be fertilised, a surge in luteinising hormone from the pituitary gland will rupture the follicle and release the egg into the fallopian tube.
 This release of the egg is called ovulation.

 Signs of ovulation include basal body temperature increase by 1/2 or 1 degree, breast tenderness, cervical mucus, or vaginal discharge, bloating, light spotting.

 The luteal phase occurs two weeks after ovulation.
-This is the time an egg can meet a sperm to form embryo that can grow in the uterus forming a foetus.
+This is the time an egg can meet a sperm to form an embryo that can grow in the uterus, forming a foetus.
 If the egg is not fertilised by a sperm, then the lining of the uterus sheds, and the period starts.

 How to Prevent Pregnancy using the Safe Period (Safe Period Chart)